 This bronze award recognizes the commitment by Columbia Association, the Howard County Government and other community stakeholders to improving conditions for people who bicycle through investments in bicycling promotion, education programs, infrastructure and pro-bicycling policies.
 A report card issued by the League of American Bicyclists recognized the community’s miles of bicycle networks, bike-to-work events, an active bicycle advocacy group and advisory committee, bicycle-friendly laws and ordinances, committed bike program staff and an up-to-date bike plan that is in the process of being implemented.

 Columbia Association and the Howard County Government have each developed bicycle master plans with recommendations for improvements that will lead to a more comprehensive, interconnected, and safe system for bicyclists.
 CA’s master plan, the Active Transportation Action Agenda, was approved in late 2012.
 Howard County’s Bicycle Master Plan was approved in early 2016.

-The improvements that have already come out of these master plans include new on- and off-road bike lanes and pathways, the addition of wayfinding signage, expanded educational and safety programs, a dedicated police pathway patrol squad, the widening of highly used pathways to 10 feet to increase comfort for all users, and a smartphone app for Columbia pathway routes.
+The improvements that have already come out of these master plans include new on- and off-road bike lanes and pathways, the addition of wayfinding signage, expanded educational and safety programs, a dedicated police pathway patrol squad, and the widening of highly used pathways to 10 feet to increase comfort for all users.

 “It is exciting to be recognized nationally for the dedicated work, resources and enhancements made by Columbia Association, Howard County Government, community-based organizations, bicycling advocates and others to make Columbia a bicycle-friendly community,” said Milton W. Matthews, president/CEO of Columbia Association.